 Cost: Free

-So there we have it, hopefully now you are feeling like a Sake master, with all the knowledge of the best sake breweries and the sake brewing process of Japan.
-Each of these breweries offer a slightly different experience, so see how many you can visit on your travels!
+So there we have it!
+Hopefully, now you are feeling like a sake master, with all the knowledge of the best sake breweries and the sake brewing process of Japan.
+Each of these breweries offers a slightly different experience, so see how many you can visit on your travels!